saroushjaved/FPGA_Projects/README.md

 ## Repository Structure

-* **gate\_level\_Modeling**: Projects that utilize basic logic gates to construct digital circuits.
-This folder demonstrates the foundational level of digital design, where circuits are built using primitive gate instances.
+Here’s an updated version of your `README.md` that includes a more detailed breakdown of the contents in each modeling folder:

+---

+# FPGA\_Projects

+This repository contains a collection of FPGA design projects implemented in Verilog HDL using different modeling techniques.
+It is structured to help learners and developers understand the three fundamental abstraction levels of digital design: Gate-Level, Dataflow, and Behavioral modeling.

+## Repository Structure

+### 📁 **gate\_level\_Modeling**

+Projects implemented using primitive gate instances.
+These demonstrate the most fundamental approach to digital circuit design.

+**Contents:**

+* 4-to-1 Multiplexer
+* 4-bit Adder

+---

+### 📁 **data\_flow\_modeling**

-* **data\_flow\_modeling**: Contains designs that describe the flow of data between registers and the logical operations performed on that data.
-This modeling style emphasizes the movement and transformation of data within the system.
+Projects that focus on the flow and manipulation of data between components using continuous assignments and logical expressions.

-* **bheavourial\_modeling**: Includes projects that focus on the behavior of digital systems, using high-level constructs to describe complex functionalities.
-Behavioral modeling allows for a more abstract and flexible design approach.
+**Contents:**

+* Edge-Triggered D Flip-Flop
+* 4-to-1 Multiplexer
+* Ripple Counter
+* T Flip-Flop

+---

+### 📁 **bheavourial\_modeling**

+Projects using high-level procedural constructs (`always`, `if`, `case`, etc.) to describe the behavior of digital systems.

+**Contents:**

+* 4-to-1 Multiplexer

 ## Getting Started

 To explore the projects:([GitHub][1])

-1. Navigate to the folder corresponding to the modeling technique you're interested in.
+1. Navigate to the folder corresponding to the modeling technique you're interested in <project_root>/data_flow_modeling/data_flow_modeling.srcs/sources_1/new
 2. Open the Verilog files to review the code and understand the design implementations.
 3. Use a Verilog simulator or synthesis tool to compile and test the designs.

 ## Prerequisites